 Although commercial flea collars can deter or even kill fleas, even those collars alone are not enough during peak flea season—fleas peak in the spring and summer when the weather is warm and the grass is high.
 Once your dog gets a few fleas on their fur, fleas will lay eggs on your dog, in their bedding, and even in your carpet and baseboard trim.
 Eggs can lay dormant, and even when you get past peak flea season, eggs can hatch in your home at any time and cause problems.

-By having your dog wear a homemade flea collar during the spring and summer months you can deter fleas.
+You can deter fleas by having your dog wear a homemade flea collar during the spring and summer months.
 You should also follow the tips below to naturally keep fleas off your dog and out of your house.

 - Juice two lemons using a hand or electric juicer.

-- Soak your dog's cloth collar in the lemon juice for five minutes OR soak a cotton bandana in the lemon juice.
-(See link to the right for how to make your own collar bandana).
+- Soak your dog's cloth collar in the lemon juice for five minutes, OR soak a cotton bandana in the lemon juice.

 - Place the collar or bandanna around your dog's neck and check the area after an hour to make sure your dog does not have a reaction.